From Markets to Lights: The Ultimate Guide to Christmas in Melbourne in 2025

 Another beautiful instalment in the Candlelight series, two ballet dancers and a string quartet will perform Christmas classics like The Nutcracker Suite, Dance of the Sugar Plum Fairy and Swan Lake.

-The performance will take place in Fitzroy Town Hall under the glow of candles, creating a magical Christmas experience.
+The performance will take place in Collingwood Town Hall under the glow of candles, creating a magical Christmas experience.
 Book tickets online now.

 Cost: Free